-As a planning consultant, Mr. Collins has prepared planning reports, environmental impact reports, specific plans, general plan elements and zoning ordinances for cities and counties primarily within the San Joaquin Valley.
-Mr. Collins has also furnished contract-planning services to small cities.
-Serving as the city planner, responsibilities have ranged from permit processing and ordinance interpretation to
+As a planning consultant, Council Member Collins has prepared planning reports, environmental impact reports, specific plans, general plan elements and zoning ordinances for cities and counties primarily within the San Joaquin Valley.
+He has also furnished

-1988 Distinguished Leadership Award, California Chapter APA; 1995 Special Recognition Award, Central California Chapter, APA – Kerman General Plan and EIR; 2005 Comprehensive Planning Award, Central California Chapter APA – Southwest Exeter Specific Plan; 2010 Award of Merit, Central California Chapter APA – Form-Based Zoning Ordinance, City f Woodlake
+Council Member Collins has been the recipient of the 1988 Distinguished Leadership Award, California Chapter APA; the 1995 Special Recognition Award, Central California Chapter, APA – Kerman General Plan and EIR; the 2005 Comprehensive Planning Award, Central California Chapter APA – Southwest Exeter Specific Plan, and the 2010 Award of Merit, Central California Chapter APA – Form-Based Zoning Ordinance, City of Woodlake.